Feeding Clinic - Easterseals

 Nearly 90% of children with special health care needs are at risk for some type of nutrition-related problem.
 The inability to safely and easily consume food orally and process this through the digestive tract, are two of the most common challenges seen in this unique population.

-This team of experts—all in one room at one time—offers a collaborative, personalized and compassionate approach to treating challenges related to nutrition, eating and the gastrointestinal system.
-Parents leave that same day with plans to begin achieving their child's goals with individually-tailored feeding therapy.
+This team of experts—all in one room or through tele-therapy—offer a collaborative, personalized and compassionate approach to treating challenges related to mealtimes, nutrition, eating and the gastrointestinal system.
+Parents leave that same day with plans to begin achieving their child's goals with individually-tailored therapy.

 Disorder-related feeding difficulties all contribute to the challenge of obtaining optimal nutrition that provides for the growth, development and long-term health of a child.
 Children who benefit from the Feeding Clinic may have any of the following conditions:

 - Congenital anomalies or growth disorders

 - Disorders of oral motor structure or development